crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/cryptographic-authentication-methods/README.md

 ### Digital certificates

 Digital certificates are a critical security technology that is used to protect communications over the Internet.
 Digital certificates are the primary method for authenticating servers and services on the Internet.
 Digital certificates form the basis of trust for secure websites, providing users with cryptographic proof of a site's identity.
 A digital certificate is an electronic document that binds a public key to an identity, such as a company or a server.

+#### Core cryptographic functions of a digital certificate

-A digital certificate is used to,
+A digital certificate is used in:

-* Verify the identity of the holder of the public key (e.g., a server) and optionally the client.
+* **Authentication**: Verify the identity of the holder of the public key (e.g., a server) and optionally the client.
-* Enable encrypted communications by facilitating the secure exchange of symmetric session keys.
+* **Encryption**: Enable encrypted communications by facilitating the secure exchange of symmetric session keys.
 During the TLS handshake, the client uses the public key in the server's digital certificate to encrypt the initial keying material.
 This ensures only the legitimate holder of the corresponding private key, the server being authenticated, can access it, allowing both parties to securely generate the same keys used for bulk encryption.
-This happens during the key establishment phase of the TLS handshake.&#x20;
+This happens during the key establishment phase of the TLS handshake.
-* Ensure message integrity and provide proof of origin (non-repudiation) through digital signatures.&#x20;
+* **Integrity**: Ensure message integrity and provide proof of origin (non-repudiation) through digital signatures.

+#### Two methods digital signatures can be used for authentication

+A digital certificate can only be considered proof of someone’s identity if they can provide the matching private key.
+Alice is presenting a digital certificate to Bob.
+Let’s look at two methods Alice can use to provide evidence that she is in possession of the private key and so is the true owner of the digital certificate.
+These two methods are the basis for how authentication works with digital signatures.

+1\) This is a classic challenge-response mechanism.
+If Alice presents Bob with her certificate, Bob can generate a random value (a challenge) and encrypt it with Alice’s public key.
+Alice should be the only person with the correlating private key, and therefore, Alice should be the only person that can extract (respond with) the random value.
+If she can then prove to Bob that she extracted the correct value, then Bob can be assured that Alice is indeed the true owner of the certificate.

+2\) Alice can encrypt a value known to both parties with her private key, and send the resulting cipher text to Bob.
+If Bob can decrypt it with Alice’s public key, it proves Alice must have had the correlating private key.

+#### Practical applications and use-cases of a digital certificate

 Digital certificates are used in a variety of applications, including: